 AREA I – REGULATORY GOVERNANCE, INSTITUTIONS AND THE COURTS

-This area brings together research aimed at understanding, analyzing, diagnosing and identifying solutions to problems related to structural aspects of the state and its regulatory bias.
-This analysis focuses on its role in the economy and the provision of public services, its constitutional vocations, the complexity of social relations and impacts arising from the shift from hierarchical state governance to a polycentric model, its democratic credentials, constitutional limits and programs that restrict its action, epistemic limits that affect regulatory choices and control, its decision-making processes in all dimensions, including penalties, and its role in achieving significant economic, political and social objectives.
-The research area seeks to find evidence for the foundations, attributions, characteristics and functions of state activity, while also studying regulatory agencies, and public or private sector institutions, on the national and international stage, that perform regulatory functions or affect regulatory options, as well as other institutions that interact with regulatory agents in specific institutional arrangements, especially those that enforce regulatory choices, such as accounting courts and judicial bodies.
+This area brings together research aimed at understanding, analyzing, diagnosing, and identifying solutions to problems related to structural aspects of the state and its regulatory bias.
+This analysis focuses on its role in the economy and the provision of public services, its constitutional vocations, the complexity of social relations and impacts arising from the shift from hierarchical state governance to a polycentric model, its democratic credentials, constitutional limits, and programs that restrict its action, epistemic limits that affect regulatory choices and control, its decision-making processes in all dimensions, including penalties, and its role in achieving significant economic, political and social objectives.
+The research area seeks to find evidence for the foundations, attributions, characteristics, and functions of state activity, while also studying regulatory agencies, and public or private sector institutions, on the national and international stage, that perform regulatory functions or affect regulatory options, as well as other institutions that interact with regulatory agents in specific institutional arrangements, especially those that enforce regulatory choices, such as accounting courts and judicial bodies.
 The idea here is to learn about their institutional framework and design, as well as their decision-making processes.
-Ultimately, the research area seeks to develop, in both isolated and coordinated ways, knowledge related to the three pillars of what Vermeule calls the “new administrative state”: the Constitution, democracy and knowledge.
-The focus is on political, legal-dogmatic and theory-of-law issues that lie behind the framework, action and decision-making dynamics of regulators or other institutions that interact with them, thereby ensuring broader and deeper analysis and diagnosis of the challenges faced by the state and entities exercising regulatory functions.
+Ultimately, the research area seeks to develop, in both isolated and coordinated ways, knowledge related to the three pillars of what Vermeule calls the “new administrative state”: the Constitution, democracy, and knowledge.
+The focus is on political, legal-dogmatic and theory-of-law issues that lie behind the framework, action, and decision-making dynamics of regulators or other institutions that interact with them, thereby ensuring broader and deeper analysis and diagnosis of the challenges faced by the state and entities exercising regulatory functions.

-• Regulatory State: Structure and Functions – This project aims to investigate the fundamentals of regulation, the historical processes involved in the development of the regulatory state, its institutional shape and the constitutional vocations of public administration related to the performance of regulatory functions, such as the provision of public services, the issuing of penalties and their impacts on the incentives faced by public and private sector actors in the economy, the treatment of market failures and natural monopolies, risk management in a complex society, governance, and the definition of regulatory best practices.
-This project has the main goal of learning about and proposing changes in the components that make up the regulatory state, governance mechanisms and systems of incentives created by penalizing strategies (administrative and criminal) aimed at the efficient achievement of significant economic and social objectives.
+• Regulatory State: Structure and Functions – This project aims to investigate the fundamentals of regulation, the historical processes involved in the development of the regulatory state, its institutional shape, and the constitutional vocations of public administration related to the performance of regulatory functions, such as the provision of public services, the issuing of penalties and their impacts on the incentives faced by public and private sector actors in the economy, the treatment of market failures and natural monopolies, risk management in a complex society, governance, and the definition of regulatory best practices.
+This project has the main goal of learning about and proposing changes in the components that make up the regulatory state, governance mechanisms, and systems of incentives created by penalizing strategies (administrative and criminal) aimed at the efficient achievement of significant economic and social objectives.

 • Institutional Interactions and the Regulatory Decision-Making Process – The first objective of this project is to produce theoretical and empirical knowledge about the structure and decision-making process of individual institutions and their interactions with other institutions that perform regulatory functions or that oversee regulatory decisions.
-This analysis may be from a local, international or multi-level perspective.
-In addition, research is conducted to identify, explain and analyze variables that affect the performance of regulatory institutions, their decision-making process and decision making by bodies that oversee regulatory choices.
-Studies are also carried out on topics such as the epistemic limitations and capacities of decision makers, mechanisms to measure quality and evaluate regulatory choices, knowledge of regulatory structures that affect regulatory choices, the influences of the legal system’s structural instability on regulation, the democratic legitimacy of decisions in the regulatory state, uncertainties related to consequentialist reasoning, strategic behavior and political aspects of regulatory decision making, control over regulatory decisions, and regulatory limits and incentives for the design and operation of regulatory frameworks.
+This analysis may be from a local, international, or multi-level perspective.
+Besides, research is conducted to identify, explain, and analyze variables that affect the performance of regulatory institutions, their decision-making process, and decision making by bodies that oversee regulatory choices.
+Studies are also carried out on topics such as the epistemic limitations and capacities of decision-makers, mechanisms to measure quality and evaluate regulatory choices, knowledge of regulatory structures that affect regulatory choices, the influences of the legal system’s structural instability on regulation, the democratic legitimacy of decisions in the regulatory state, uncertainties related to consequentialist reasoning, strategic behavior and political aspects of regulatory decision making, control over regulatory decisions, and regulatory limits and incentives for the design and operation of regulatory frameworks.
 This project is essentially interdisciplinary, in that it seeks to investigate problems and propose solutions to regulatory challenges based on elements of the theory of law (such as the exploration of problems related to regulatory structures and theories of decision justification) and institutional analysis.
-In addition, this broadly structured project does not neglect an important assumption for conducting comparative institutional analysis, considered fundamental for debates on the legitimacy of regulatory choices and the intensity of control (especially judicial) over regulatory options: knowledge of the institutional capacities of regulatory bodies and other institutions that may interact with them in areas of undefined competences, notably oversight bodies (such as accounting courts) and the institutions of the legal system.
+Also, this broadly structured project does not neglect an important assumption for conducting comparative institutional analysis, considered fundamental for debates on the legitimacy of regulatory choices and the intensity of control (especially judicial) over regulatory options: knowledge of the institutional capacities of regulatory bodies and other institutions that may interact with them in areas of undefined competencies, notably oversight bodies (such as accounting courts) and the institutions of the legal system.